SheaCardozo/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm a Machine Learning Scientist at Tenyks, currently developing Explainable AI (XAI) methods for Computer Vision.
-I am broadly interested in deep representation learning in computer vision and natural language processing.
-Subtopics of interest include self-supervised and unsupervised learning, generalization in deep learning, multimodal generative modelling, and explainable and interpretable AI.
+I am broadly interested in generalization in computer vision and its applications to autonomous systems.
+This encompasses building 4D world models for dynamic scenes, creating robust scene representations via multimodal sensor fusion, and learning causal models for multi-agent behaviour prediction and planning.

 {style="text-align: center;"}